module-federation/core/packages/typescript/README.md

          * @default true  */
         shouldRetry?: boolean;
       },
+      // Only enable if you need to serve types outside of webpack-dev-server
       typeServeOptions: {
         /** The port to serve type files on, this is separate from the webpack dev server port. */ port?: number;